 Best Milk for 1 Year Old Babies and Toddlers

-Grass-fed dairy milk may have higher levels of Omega 3 fatty acids due to the green grass they eat, which can be beneficial to heart health.
+This type of milk may have higher levels of Omega 3 fatty acids due to the green grass they eat, which can be beneficial to heart health.
 That said, they are often price prohibitive at 2-3 times the cost of other dairy milks and are not always widely available outside of major metro areas.

-Organic milk can be a good option for toddlers.
+This can be a good option for toddlers.
 According to the UDSA guidelines: “The USDA organic seal verifies that producers met animal health and welfare standards, did not use antibiotics or growth hormones, used 100% organic feed, and provided animals with access to the outdoors.”
 The most wildly available milk brands for toddlers include Organic Valley, Horizon, and Stonyfield.
 Store brands often have competitive prices, so check to see what’s available near you.

 Should My Toddler Have Vat Pasteurized Milk?